By: Team W16-3 Since: Sep 2018 Licence: MIT

 With the above operations in mind, below is an example usage scenario of how an intuitive command works at each step.

-We will be using the example of an intuitive add
+We will be using the example of an intuitive add command.

 Start of Intuitive Command